galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 For example:

-* To find all vcf files you might enter: `vcf` alone.
+* To find all VCF files you might enter: `vcf` alone.
 * To find all files whose names contain data 1, you can enter: `data 1`
 * To search for a VCF file named 'VCF filter on data 1' and tagged with 'experiment 1', you could enter:
   `vcf filter on data 1 experiment 1`